Walking piece details

 CANARIAS DC SOUNDWALK embraces listening as a creative act, a form of attention, and a tool to investigate the world.
 The project attempts to cultivate intimate sensory encounters that favour affectivity over signification and representation.

-CANARIAS DC SOUNDWALK is a permanent public invisible artwork available through the Echoes app from September 2021 onwards.
-The project had a premiere during Sound Scene Festival 2021 in June 2021, organised in collaboration with DC Listening Lounge and the Smithsonian Hirschhorn Museum.
+CANARIAS DC SOUNDWALK is a permanent public invisible artwork available through the Echoes app from Autumn 2021 onwards.
+Each of the seven works/locations has been activated weekly between 22 September and 3 November.
+Furthermore, the project had a premiere during Sound Scene Festival 2021 on 26-27 June 2021, organised in collaboration with DC Listening Lounge and the Smithsonian Hirschhorn Museum.

 Throughout Washington, D.C, the seven chosen locations to experience each piece of the itinerary are: Theodore Roosevelt Island, The Fern Valley at the United States National Arboretum, Dumbarton Oaks Park, Potomac River Belvedere Viewpoint, Glover Archbold Park, Kenilworth Park Aquatic Gardens Boardwalk, and Rock Creek Park.